 Alternatives: Crazy Egg, FullStory, Quantum Metric

 There’s a famous anecdote from Marissa Mayer’s time at Google, referred to as the “Forty Shades of Blue” episode.
 She ordered that 40 different shades of blue would be randomly shown to each 2.5% of visitors; Google would note which color earned more clicks.
 The best performing shade led to $200M in revenue a year.

-Optimizely allows you to create variations of your existing website with A/B, multi-page or multivariate tests, and then tracks how customers respond to those different versions.
+Optimizely allows you to create variations of your existing website with A/B, multi-page, or multivariate tests, and then tracks how customers respond to those different versions.
 The best part is that it’s absurdly easy to use.
 You don’t have to code anything to adjust your website with this tool.
 Optimizely has a visual editor, which allows you to make changes by clicking instead of coding, perfect if you don’t have a full time development team at your disposal.

 Alternatives: Unbounce, Instapage

-Winning marketing tech stacks in 2019
+Winning martech stacks in 2023

 Let’s grab our magnifying glass and analyze what tools our peers in the industry are using, day-to-day.

-From what live chat software they’re using to engage their visitors, to how they’re measuring success, we partnered with four leading companies to get a behind-the-scenes look at how the world’s top marketing teams operate.
+From what live chat software they’re using to engage their visitors, to how they’re measuring success, we partnered with three leading companies to get a behind-the-scenes look at how the world’s top marketing teams operate.